-In a small glass bowl, whisk together the egg and the club soda.
-Gradually whisk in the flour and cornstarch, making sure it is all well combined with no lumps.
-Season the mixture lightly with salt.
+In a small glass bowl, whisk together egg and club soda.
+Gradually whisk in flour and cornstarch until well-combined with no lumps.
+Season mixture lightly with salt.

-Remove chilled goat cheese balls from the refrigerator.
-Dip them in the egg mixture, letting it drip off for a few seconds; dredge balls in breadcrumbs.
+Remove chilled goat cheese balls from refrigerator.
+Dip balls in the egg mixture, letting it drip off for a few seconds; dredge balls in breadcrumbs.
 Do this with each ball as many times as it takes to completely coat them.

 Place the breaded balls back onto the parchment-lined platter or baking sheet and place them in the freezer just long enough to make them firm, no longer than 15 minutes.

-In a large pot, heat about 2 inches oil over medium-high heat, to 375°F. Once the oil has heated, begin frying the breaded cheese balls in batches.
-Fry them just long enough to make them lightly golden brown and crisp.
-Use a metal slotted spoon to remove the balls from the oil and place them on a paper-towel-lined plate to drain and cool for a few minutes.
+In a large pot, heat about 2 inches oil over medium-high heat, to 375°F. Fry coated cheese balls just long enough to make them lightly golden brown and crisp.
+Usinh a metal slotted spoon, remove balls from oil and place on a paper-towel-lined plate to drain and cool for a few minutes.